botesjuan/BasicDropBox/README.md

 >To set up your Raspberry Pi 4 (running Kali Linux) as a wireless access point and use SSH (via PuTTY) to connect from your laptop, follow these steps:

->Running Kali Linux on Raspberry Pi 4, the system does not use `dhcpcd.conf` and you've successfully configured the `eth0` interface using the `/etc/network/interfaces` file, I'll update the wireless access point (AP) setup to align with this configuration.
+>Running Kali Linux on Raspberry Pi 4, the system does not use `dhcpcd.conf` and
+>you've successfully configured the `eth0` interface using the `/etc/network/interfaces` file,
+>I'll update the wireless access point (AP) setup to align with this configuration.

-## Updated Steps for Setting up a Wireless Access Point (AP) on Kali Linux
+## Setting up a Wireless Access Point (AP) on Kali Linux

 ### Step 1: Install Required Packages

->First, install the necessary packages:
+>Install the necessary packages:

 ```bash
 sudo apt update